winglang/docsite/blog/2024-08-29-updated-roadmap.md

 ---
-title: Updated Roadmap
-description: Details about the Wing toolchain's recently updated roadmap
+title: The road to Wing 1.0
+description: Our goals and vision of what we want to include in Wing 1.0
 authors:
   - rybickic
+  - dboyne
 tags:
   - cloud-oriented
   - programming
   - winglang
   - roadmap
 hide_table_of_contents: true
+image: ../img/roadmap-1.0-cover-art.png
 ---

 Hello Wingnuts!